ilikerobots/hcz-jekyll-blog/_posts/2019-05-26-django-and-vue-multipage.md

 This configuration points `django-webpack-loader` to the stats file we generate during our Vue build.

 We're almost there.
 The final step is to alter our templates to include our new Vue apps.
-Choose one of your existing django template files (in my case `vue_app_01.html`) and add the following:
+Choose one of your existing Django template files (in my case `vue_app_01.html`) and add the following:

 {% raw  %}
 ```